Call for Speakers Resource Page

 - Audience Engagement: Include a description of how your proposed session will engage the audience.
 We recommend a minimum of 15 minutes of audience discussions/Q&A for every 45 minutes of presented content.

-- Proposed Speakers: Indicate the names of proposed speakers for your session and why they are being suggested for this session.
+- Proposed Speakers: Indicate the names of the proposed speakers for your session and why they are being suggested for this session.

 - Speakers do not need to be confirmed at the time of submission but inclusion in the final Annual Conference program schedule will be contingent on confirmation of appropriate speakers